Academic Catalog

 Telephone: 404-880-6101

-The Isabella T. Jenkins Honors Program provides an enriched educational program of study for academically talented and motivated students at Clark Atlanta University.
-The program, conceptualized for students whose high school accomplishments indicate superior intellectual ability, motivation, and openness of mind, is designed to promote interdisciplinary learning in collaboration with all academic majors at the University.
-Co-curricular offerings provide opportunities for leadership development, personal growth through team-building, career exploration, and experiences to promote international understanding.
+The Isabella T. Jenkins Honors Program is a curriculum-based educational program of study for academically talented and motivated undergraduate students at Clark Atlanta University.
+The program supports the holistic develop of undergraduate scholars through academic, leadership, and service experiences.
+Collaboration with all academic majors at the University provide opportunities for leadership development, personal growth through team-building, career exploration, and experiences to promote international understanding.

 Admissions Requirements

-Admission to the Isabella T. Jenkins Honors Program is determined by a review of a completed application; assessment student interests; scores from SAT/ACT examinations; high school transcripts; and strong teacher recommendations.
-Students are accepted into the program during the first semester of their first year; however, students may be considered for admission to the program during the second semester of their first year.
+Admission to the Isabella T. Jenkins Honors Program is determined by a review of a completed application that is submitted directly to the program; an assessment of student interests; high school transcripts; and strong teacher recommendations.
+Students are generally accepted into the program during the first semester of their first year; however, students may be considered for admission to the program during the second semester of the first year or the first semester of the second year.
 Transfer and international students are encouraged to apply at the start of their first semester at CAU.

-Students admitted to the honors program must maintain a minimum cumulative grade point average of at least 3.4 to remain in the program.
+Students accepted into the Honors Program must maintain a 3.4 cumulative grade point average or higher to remain in the program.

 Graduation Requirements

-Members of the program are expected to complete the two semesters of Honors Seminar in the first year, honors-level courses, an independent study course, complete a senior thesis/project in their major field or across two or more academic disciplines, and participate in program activities to qualify for graduating with honor cords from the program.
+Students are expected to complete the two semesters of Honors Seminar in the first year, at least 9 credit hours of honors-level courses, an independent study course, complete a senior thesis/project in their major field, and participate in program activities to qualify for graduating with honor cords from the program.

 All members of the Isabella T. Jenkins Honors Program must complete a minimum of 20 hours of community service each academic semester, as well as participate in service and co-curricular opportunities at the University and in the program.